Danza Fiesta is one of the leading Puerto Rican folkloric dance theatre organizations in the Diaspora.

 Danza Fiesta in New York City

-By the way, November 19 is an important day for Puerto Ricans.
-The Feast of Our Lady of Providence, Patron Saint of Puerto Rico, is the traditional start of Puerto Rico’s Christmas Holiday Season, the world’s longest.
+By the way, this time of year around November 19 is an important time for Puerto Ricans.
+The Feast of Our Lady of Providence, Patron Saint of Puerto Rico, is the traditional start of Puerto Rico’s Christmas season, the world’s longest.

 Founded in New York City in 1988, Danza Fiesta is a community dance theatre company dedicated to preserving Puerto Rican folk traditions.
 They are teaching artists who usually march at the front of New York City’s National Puerto Rican Day Parade.